globoglobito/Python-Guide/README.md

 nthFib(10)
 ```

-#### Warning: Wall of text incomming
+#### Warning: Wall of text incoming

 Note about recursion: Python is not optimised to be a functional programming language like Scala.
-For example there is a recursion limit (1000 calls).
+For example, there is a recursion limit (1000 calls).

-Remember, there is no universal programming language. if you needed strictly functional pragramming try scala.
+Remember, there is no universal programming language. if you needed strictly functional programming try Scala.

 With that said, there is technically a workaround.... which is tail recursion (which in python is not optimized).